Invitation to ApplyThe Invitation to Apply for Funding for the Programme was released on 4 April 2012 and closed on 17 May 2012.

 - Communication during health emergencies could be improved.

-Teleheath and eHealth in AustraliaTelehealth gives Australians living in rural, remote and outer metropolitan locations greater access to a range of subsidised consultations with GPs and specialists.
+Teleheath and eHealth in AustraliaTelehealth gives Australians living in rural, remote and outer metropolitan locations greater access to a range of subsidised specialist consultations.
 It bridges the distance between people living in rural or remote Australia with specialist healthcare in a capital city, delivering real-time health consultations online.

 The Australian Government’s personally controlled electronic health (eHealth) record system was launched on 1 July 2012.